michaeljclark/michaeljclark.github.io/bench.md

 This document contains [rv8-bench](https://github.com/rv8-io/rv8-bench/) results compiled using GCC 7.1.0 and musl libc.
 The results include runtime and instructions per second comparisons for the QEMU and rv8 JIT engines and native x86.
-The benchmark suite is compiled for aarch64, riscv64, riscv32, x86-64 and x86-32.
-The results include various runtime neutral metrics such as retired RISC-V instructions, x86 micro-ops, executable file sizes plus dynamic register and instruction usage histograms for RISC-V.
+The benchmark suite is compiled for aarch64, arm32, riscv64, riscv32, x86-64 and x86-32.

+The results include runtime neutral metrics such as retired RISC-V instructions, x86 micro-ops, executable file sizes plus dynamic register and instruction  histograms for RISC-V.

 #### Benchmark source